Skippybal/Project-Actaeon/README.md

 * compress
 ```

-In the case of ``.arff`` the file must contain the following attributes, in this specific order:
+In the case of ``.arff`` the input file must contain the following attributes, in this specific order:
 ```
 * @attribute APL numeric
 * @attribute thickness numeric